aidynhillyard/aidynhillyard/README.md

 | [https://www.lianapenn.com/](https://www.lianapenn.com/) | abstract image as full width header, translucent nav bar, abstract icon, footer section
 | [http://jkeohan.com/](http://jkeohan.com/) | "what people have said" section

+---

 ## Project Description

 My portfolio will feature these sections: about me, skills, projects, and contact me.
 About Me: This will contain my name and full brand statement.
 Skills: Skills will be divided into sections (Front-End, Back-End, and Equity), and will have an icon for each section and will display in text format.
 Projects will have placeholder images that turn to an opaque background color at hoverover.
-MVP for projects section is grid display with responsive design; Post-MVP is carousel.
+MVP for projects section is grid display with responsive design.
 Contact me will have a link to my email but not a full form.
 Design style will include: 1. full-width image for top banner, 2. minimalistic style for all other sections (few images, 1-3 colors), 3. conversational tone of text sections.

+---

 ## Wireframes